placaille/segmentation-transfer/README.md

 We tested the demo on OSX.
 It might possibly not work on Linux out of the box.

-The demo tool download the segmentation network (available ) if not present in the folder.
-The a little more that 100Mb.
+The demo tool download the segmentation network (available https://bit.ly/2BlpeBw) if not present in the folder.
+The network is a little more that 100Mb.

 We provide a conda environment with `environment.yaml`.
-However, you need have the duckietown simulator installed (instruction here: )
+However, you need have the duckietown simulator installed (instruction here: https://github.com/duckietown/simulator)

-In order to run the simulation, simply run `$ python `
+In order to run the simulation, simply run `$ python seg_control.py`